 Are you thinking about cutting back on plastic or reducing your wasteline in 2020?
-I’m a big fan of starting before you plan to start: instead of jumping straight into things on the 1st of January, identify what problems you might encounter now so that things go as smoothly as possible when you actually begin.
+I’m a big fan of starting before you plan to start: instead of jumping straight into things on the first of January, identify what problems you might encounter now so that things go as smoothly as possible when you actually begin.
 When it comes to waste, one of the simplest ways to do this is to carry out an audit.

 You have to know where you are so you can figure out how to get where you want to go.
 When it comes to finances, this means tracking what you spend so you can create a budget.
 With weight loss, it comes down to tracking what you eat so you can see where you can make healthier substitutions or cut out the junk food.
 With waste it’s the same way.